Phase-contrast X-ray imaging: Propagation-based imaging

 Tomographic reconstructions of the 3D distribution of the refractive index or "Holotomography" is implemented by rotating the sample and recording for each projection angle a series of images at different distances.

 A high resolution detector is required to resolve the interference fringes, which practically limits the field of view of this technique or requires larger propagation distances.
 The achieved spatial resolution is relatively high in comparison to the other methods and, since there are no optical elements in the beam, is mainly limited by the degree of spatial coherence of the beam.

 As mentioned before, for the formation of the Fresnel fringes, the constraint on the spatial coherence of the used radiation is very strict, which limits the method to small or very distant sources, but in contrast to crystal interferometry and analyzer-based imaging the constraint on the temporal coherence, i.e. the polychromaticity is quite relaxed.
-Consequently, the method cannot only be used with synchrotron sources but also with polycromatic laboratory X-ray sources providing sufficient spatial coherence, such as microfocus X-ray tubes.
+Consequently, the method cannot only be used with synchrotron sources but also with polychromatic laboratory X-ray sources providing sufficient spatial coherence, such as microfocus X-ray tubes.

 Generally spoken, the image contrast provided by this method is lower than of other methods discussed here, especially if the density variations in the sample are small.
 Due to its strength in enhancing the contrast at boundaries, it's well suited for imaging fiber or foam samples.
 A very important application of PBI is the examination of fossils with synchrotron radiation, which reveals details about the paleontological specimens which would otherwise be inaccessible without destroying the sample.